Daniel Joseph Schafer: 2000 to present

+October 2024, Schafer was featured in (2) PBS/WNPT TV episodes of "Aging Matters" which focused on the lives of 'maturing' lifetime musicians in the Nashville, TN area.

 Awards

 Schafer's song, "All Along the Way," co-written by Greg Nelson received distinction as a No. 1 radio hit by the artist, Larnelle Harris, and remained there for five weeks in mid-August–September 1998, eventually, finding a home at the No. 6 spot in the Top 20 Inspirational songs of 1998.
 In 2003, Schafer was inducted into the Michigan Country Music Hall of Fame.

 In 2018, Schafer received multiple Airplay Express Awards for numerous songs reaching Gold and Platinum status in January, February & October 2017.